JustKiddieng/Public-Codes-Python/README.md

-# Repository of my Python code to help people.
+# Repository of my Python codes to help anyone.